 - 1 teaspoon Vanilla Extract Essence will also do.

 - 1 pinch Salt

 - Mix the butter, vanilla extract, salt and the sugar together.

 - Gently fold in the rice flour and baking powder by hand or with a spoon.
 Don’t beat it or it will lose air.

 - Add in colour if you want to.

 - Add the batter to your pre-lined baking trays.

 - Bake for 50 minutes at 210 degrees Celsius.

 - Serve.
 You don’t have to wait for it to cool.
 It tastes yummy when warm too!

-If you try this gluten free rice flour cake recipe, come back to let me know how it went.
+If you try this making this simple gluten free rice flour cake recipe, come back to let me know how it went.
 Happy eating!